diku-dk/EventBenchmark/README.md

 At the same time, the framework intends to provide a smooth learning curve, being easy to adapt to different workload scenarios.

 ## Target Application
-In particular, EventBenchmark is able to model the workload of an [online marketplace platform](https://en.wikipedia.org/wiki/Online_marketplace).
+In particular, EventBenchmark models the workload of an [online marketplace platform](https://en.wikipedia.org/wiki/Online_marketplace).
 Experiencing a growing popularity, such platforms offer an e-commerce infrastructure so multiple retailers can offer their products or services to individual consumers.
 Further details about the target application can be found in [to be announced].

 ## Why Event Benchmark?